-IELTS Speaking is one the most scoring modules of the IELTS exam.
-It is not so difficult to perform well in the IELTS Speaking questions if you follow certain rules and do's and don’ts.
-This section is also timed, unlike other IELTS exam sections.
-The IELTS Speaking module includes three parts namely - IELTS Speaking Part 1, IELTS Speaking Part 2 and IELTS Speaking Part 3.
+IELTS Speaking test evaluates how well you can speak English.
+Time duration for IELTS speaking exam lasts between 11 and 14 minutes.
+Candidates must note that IELTS Speaking is one most scoring modules of IELTS exam.
+With proper IELTS speaking tips, it is not so difficult to perform well in the IELTS Speaking test.
+IELTS Speaking module includes three parts namely - IELTS Speaking Part 1, IELTS Speaking Part 2 and IELTS Speaking Part 3.
 Each part is designed differently and has a specific format for speaking on a topic or discussing a given topic.
 IELTS Speaking topics are provided to the applicants by the examiner and applicants have to attempt them.
 We have curated the types of IELTS Speaking Questions tested in this article.
 For more information on the IELTS Speaking test, follow the guidelines provided in the article to get your desired IELTS band score in the IELTS Speaking Test.

 The IELTS Speaking assessment criteria based on which applicants are scored is easy to understand.
 There are four areas across which applicants are marked on the IELTS Speaking module and they are - Fluency and Coherence; Lexical Resource; Grammatical Range and Accuracy; and Pronunciation.
 To prepare for the IELTS Speaking section, applicants must practice numerous IELTS Speaking topics and time themselves on each answer.